Alabama Beach Festivals: Top 5 Events You Can’t Miss

 National Shrimp Festival (October)

 Back in 1971, local businesses around Gulf Shores, Alabama, were looking for a way to keep tourists at the beach after Labor Day.
 The idea surfaced to hold a shrimp festival.
 That inaugural event amounted to a five-hour shrimp boil that attracted nearly 1,500 people.
-Over 45 years later, the National Shrimp Festival draws 250,000 people to Gulf Shores for a four-day music and food extravaganza that features three stages and enough shrimp and other seafood to feed half the Gulf Coast!
+Over 45 years later, National Shrimp Festival draws 250,000 people to Gulf Shores for a four-day music and food extravaganza that features three stages and enough seafood to feed half the Gulf Coast!